kalohq/recon/README.md

 The first thing you're going to want to do from here is create a new config file `.reconrc` in the working directory of your project.

-You can do this by running
+You can do this interactively by running

 ```
 recon$ init